VG2000/money-presentation/README.md

 - **Bank of England (2014)** — "[Money creation in the modern economy](https://www.bankofengland.co.uk/quarterly-bulletin/2014/q1/money-creation-in-the-modern-economy)", *Quarterly Bulletin Q1 2014*

-- **Berkeley, A., Considine, J., and Hail, S. (2025)** — "The Self-Financing State: An Institutional Analysis of Government Expenditure, Revenue Collection and Debt Issuance Operations in the United Kingdom", *Journal of Economic Issues*, 59(3), 852-880
+- **Berkeley, Andrew and Ryan-Collins, Josh and Voldsgaard, Asker and Tye, Richard and Wilson, Neil (2024)** — "The Self-Financing State: An Institutional Analysis of Government Expenditure, Revenue Collection and Debt Issuance Operations in the United Kingdom", *Journal of Economic Issues*, 59(3), 852-880

 ### Key UK Legislation